 Department staff members are tending to numerous projects to ensure the success and sustainability of our Wisconsin elk herds.
 Some recent and ongoing projects include:

-- surveyed citizens on their awareness and views of elk and their management in Wisconsin [PDF].
-Results showed that, in general, the public had very positive attitudes towards elk and support their management within the state;
+- Surveyed citizens on their awareness and views of elk and their management in Wisconsin.
+Results showed that, in general, the public had very positive attitudes toward elk and supported their leadership within the state.

-- posting elk management area signs prior to the deer hunting season to ensure that hunters are aware of elk in the area;
+- They are posting elk signage and performing media outreach before the deer hunting season to ensure hunters know the elk in the area.

-- distributing elk identification sheets to local registration stations and popular establishments to educate hunters prior to deer hunting season;
+- We distribute elk identification sheets to local registration stations and popular establishments to educate hunters before deer hunting season.

 - Collaborating with Snapshot Wisconsin to monitor remote game cameras across both elk ranges to capture elk images used for bull analysis, herd monitoring and distribution of elk.

 - Collaring elk (winter trapping and calf searching) to monitor habitat use and preference, home range size, dispersal, survival information, cause-specific mortality and collection of other data for research analysis.